 LAB GROWN DIAMONDS & CLEAN ORIGIN

-We’ve been in the jewelry business for over 100 years, and our passion from the beginning has always been diamonds and caring for you, our customer.
+We’ve been in the jewelry business for over 100 years, and our passion from the beginning has always been diamonds, jewelry, and caring for you, our customer.
 Because of this, we have chosen to design all of our jewelry using lab-created diamonds.

 You’ve likely heard differing opinions on the quality and value of lab-created diamonds, but the truth is that when it comes to lab-created diamonds and mined diamonds, there is no “better.”

-They both produce beautiful, high-quality gems, each with an intriguing history, that represent the best feeling in the world - love.
+They both produce beautiful, high-quality gemstones, each with an intriguing history, that represent the best feeling in the world - love.

 Regardless, we understand that diamonds are a significant investment, and you want (and deserve) the knowledge you need to make an informed purchase.

 We designed this guide to be a comprehensive resource to help you learn more about lab-created diamonds.
 We’ll cover how lab-created diamonds compare to mined diamonds in terms of quality, how they are made, and how their origin makes them different financially, ethically, and environmentally.